askervin/enhancements/keps/sig-node/NNNN-pass-resource-reqs-and-limits-to-cri/README.md

 "io.kubernetes.container.resources.requests.xyz.com/xyz-hw": "25"
 ```

-When CRI layer gets this information, it can make sure that requested
+When the CRI layer gets this information, it can make sure that the requested
 CPU, memory and `xyz-hw` resources are reserved to the container so
 that accesses are as efficient as possible.

-### Considerations on using annotations
+### Notes

 * Annotating requests/limits does not change APIs.